nikhil5731/Airlines-Data-Analysis/README.md

 8. Airlines need to find a balance between profit and delivering high-quality service while upholding safety regulations.

 9. Adopting a data-driven strategy for revenue analysis and optimization can help airlines achieve long-term success in a competitive business.

-## Report

-For detailed insights and technical details, please refer to the [project report](https://github.com/Ashutosh-Ojha/Airlines-Data-Analysis-using-Python-SQL/blob/master/Report%20of%20Airlines%20Analysis.pdf) included in this repository.

-Feel free to explore the Jupyter Notebook for a comprehensive view of the analysis.